-Mr. Lackey owns David Lackey Antiques and Art and specializes in 18th- and 19th-century furniture, ceramics, silver, decorative arts and 20th-century regionalist art.
+Mr. Lackey owns David Lackey Antiques and Art and specializes in 18th- and 19th-century furniture, ceramics, silver, jewelry, decorative arts and 20th-century regionalist art.
 He has been a pottery and porcelain appraiser for ANTIQUES ROADSHOW since 1996.

 He is a member of the Ima Hogg Ceramics Circle, and the Center for the Advancement and Study of Early Texas Art (CASETA).
 He is often quoted in national magazines on the subjects of antiques and collecting.
 Although he does not prepare written appraisals, Mr. Lackey does consultation work for area appraisers and auction houses.